anusha00zoa/Dominos/README.md

 # Dominos
-An implementation of the basic using domino images.
+An implementation of the basic calculator using domino images.